Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image1]

-### Pipeline (single images)
+### 2 Distortion correction

-#### 1. Provide an example of a distortion-corrected image.
+(1. Provide an example of a distortion-corrected image.)

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+### 3 Color/gradient threshold

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+(2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.)

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

+### 4 Perspective transform

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+(3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.)

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: